8717 Wolf Valley Drive

 A recent coronal mass ejection has destroyed a vital space satellite responsible for gathering key Earth science information.
 Working together, the team at Mission Control and another aboard the Space Station, must build a new micro satellite to replace the one lost.
 However, traveling into orbit during this time of increased solar activity poses risks of its own.

-Our 10,000+ ft facility allows us to provide groups with a full day of immersive STEM activities.
+Our 10,000+ square foot facility allows us to provide groups with a full day of immersive STEM activities.
 Teachers can now bring two groups of up to 64 students for simultaneous programs, saving energy on planning and funds on transportation.

 • Wells Fargo